 Those are the tales he told.
 Tales that stopped my heart as much as they fired my mind.
 Tales of horror and strange.
-I was captured by love and the prospect of inhabiting a broad original world.
+I was captured by love and the prospect of inhabiting a broad original world where I could compete with the Amazons.